LucHermitte/lh-vim-lib/doc/Project.md

 :Project --define ProjectName
 ```

-Note that this also could be done by hand.
+Note that this also could be done by hand -- see power-user approaches below.

-### Auto-detect the project root path
+### 3.1.2.
+Auto-detect the project root path
 On a project definition, we can automatically deduce the current project root
 directory.
 This directory will then be used by other plugins like
 [lh-tags](http://github.com/LucHermitte/lh-tags),